featurehub-io/featurehub-javascript-sdk/README.md

 Welcome to the Javascript/Typescript SDK implementation for [FeatureHub.io](https://featurehub.io) - Open source Feature flags management, A/B testing and remote configuration platform.

-This documentation covers both [featurehub-javascript-node-sdk](https://www.npmjs.com/featurehub-javascript-node-sdk) and [featurehub-javascript-client-sdk](https://www.npmjs.com/featurehub-javascript-client-sdk) and explains how you can use the FeatureHub SDK in Javascript or Typescript for applications like Node.js backend server, Web front-end (e.g. React, Angular) or Mobile apps (React Native, Ionic, etc.).
+This documentation covers both [featurehub-javascript-node-sdk](https://www.npmjs.com/featurehub-javascript-node-sdk) and [featurehub-javascript-client-sdk](https://www.npmjs.com/featurehub-javascript-client-sdk) and explains how you can use the FeatureHub SDK in Javascript or Typescript for applications like Node.js backend servers, Web front-ends (e.g. Vanilla, React, Angular) or Mobile apps (React Native, Ionic, etc.).

 To control the feature flags from the FeatureHub Admin console, either use our [demo](https://demo.featurehub.io) version for evaluation or install the app using our guide [here](https://docs.featurehub.io/featurehub/latest/installation.html)

-### **Important note:**

-We have deprecated [FeatureHub Eventsource Javascript SDK](https://www.npmjs.com/package/featurehub-eventsource-sdk) which covers both client (browser) and server (node) applications in favor of splitting it into two separate NPM modules to enable support for additional browser frameworks like Angular and Vue.
-To transition to one of the new NPM modules, follow installation instructions below and change the imports in your code.
-The FeatureHub SDK API hasn't changed so you don't have to reimplement your SDK code.

 ## SDK installation